Garland moves to end disparities in crack cocaine sentencing

 Associated Press

-WASHINGTON (AP) — Attorney General Merrick Garland moved Friday to end sentencing disparities that have imposed harsher penalties for different forms of cocaine and worsened racial inequity in the U.S. justice system.
+WASHINGTON (AP) — Attorney General Merrick Garland has taken action to end sentencing disparities that have imposed harsher penalties for different forms of cocaine and worsened racial inequity in the U.S. justice system.

-For decades federal law has imposed harsher sentences for crack cocaine even though it isn’t scientifically different from powder cocaine, creating “unwarranted racial disparities,” Garland wrote in a memo.
+For decades federal law has imposed harsher sentences for crack cocaine even though it isn’t scientifically different from powder cocaine, creating “unwarranted racial disparities,” Garland wrote in a memo Friday to federal prosecutors.
 “They are two forms of the same drug, with powder readily convertible into crack cocaine.”

-Civil rights leaders and criminal justice reform advocates applauded the changes, though they said the changes won’t be permanent without action from Congress.
+Civil rights leaders and advocates for criminal justice change applauded Garland, though they said his move will not become permanent without action from Congress.

 “This was not only a major prosecutorial and sentencing decision – it is a major civil rights decision,” he said in a statement.
 “The racial disparities of this policy have ruined homes and futures for over a generation.”